 Integrations with Rehive generally exist in two major forms:

-- A client-side or frontend application that interacts with the Rehive API.
+- A client-side or frontend application that interacts with the Rehive Platform.
 This is normally something like a web or mobile application or simply just a website.

-- A server-side or backend service that interacts with the Rehive API.
-This can be a middle layer API that forwards requests to Rehive, or it could simply be a service that monitors events from Rehive and performs actions based on it.
+- A server-side or backend service that interacts with the Rehive Platform.
+This can be a middle-man API that forwards requests to Rehive, or it could simply be a service that monitors events from Rehive and performs actions based on it.

 The white-label applications provided by Rehive are an example of this sort of integration.
 Additionally, the admin dashboard also falls into this category.